Questions about apartment security and a gang takeover of my building?

 - He suspects drug activity and prostitution is going on based on his observations of foot traffic

-- He wants to clean out the whole building and start over, but doesn’t know where to begin and he is afraid
+- He wants to clean out the whole building and start over but doesn’t know where to begin and he is afraid

 - There are two abandoned cars, probably stolen, parked in his lot

-- He wants know if he should buy video cameras or hire a security guard patrol to get proof of crime
+- He wants to know if he should buy video cameras or hire a security guard patrol to get proof of crime

-My Response about Gang Takeover
+Your Response to a Gang Takeover

 - Your first priority is the safety of any tenants, unit occupants, and even trespassers.

 - Next, you need to make an assessment of who is living there and the condition of every unit.

 - Search for paperwork, leases, rent checks, receipts, deposit accounts, HUD correspondence, etc.